Ang31D/shodan-cli/README.md

   -cf <condition>, --custom-field <condition>
-                        Output field based on condition, see '-mc' for syntax -n, --no-dns          Never do DNS resolution/Always resolve --hide-hostname       Hide hostnames and domains from overview --hide-vulns          Hide vulns information from overview and json output
+                        Output field based on condition, see '-mc' for syntax --cf-b64              Output field based on condition as base 64 (for safe output) -n, --no-dns          Never do DNS resolution/Always resolve --hide-hostname       Hide hostnames and domains from overview --hide-vulns          Hide vulns information from overview and json output